HL7/PDDI-CDS/pages/_includes/cds-service-spec.md

             "description": <human readable description of the configuration option>
           },

-          ... other configuration options ...
+          ... other optional configuration options ...
         ]
       },
       "id": "warfarin-nsaids-cds-select",